Spanish-language version

 Teaching about the human impacts on climate is supported by five key concepts:

-Teaching this principle is supported by five key concepts: a.
+a.
 The overwhelming consensus of scientific studies on climate indicates that most of the observed increase in global average temperatures since the latter part of the 20th century is very likely due to human activities, primarily from increases in greenhouse gas concentrations resulting from the burning of fossil fuels.

 These key ideas relate to the causes and effects of human-induced climate change.

-The well-documented trend of increasing of CO2 in the atmosphere is caused by the burning of fossil fuels and massive land cover changes.
-The "smoking gun" that shows clearly that human activities are responsible for recent increases in carbon dioxide in the atmosphere is provided by carbon isotopes (carbon atoms of different atomic weight).
+The well-documented trend of increasing CO2 in the atmosphere is caused by the burning of fossil fuels and massive land cover changes.
+The "smoking gun" that shows clearly that human activities are responsible for recent increases in carbon dioxide in the atmosphere is provided by carbon isotopes (carbon atoms of different atomic weights).
 These isotopes allow scientists to "fingerprint" the source of the carbon dioxide molecules, which reveal that the increased CO2 in the atmosphere is caused by fossil fuel burning (see references).

 The human causes of climate change are some of the most important concepts to teach

 Due to the basic physics of heat-trapping gases and an exponential rise in population and energy consumption, humans have become a force of nature.
-Clearly, this is a topic with enormous political, socio-economic and emotional dimensions, but the scientific results show clearly that:
+Clearly, this is a topic with enormous political, socio-economic, and emotional dimensions, but the scientific results show clearly that:

 • Human activities, particularly the combustion of fossil fuels, are altering the climate system.